What is Windows Update for Business?

 Manage the end-user experience when receiving Windows Updates

 Windows Update for Business provides controls to help meet your organization’s security standards as well as provide a great end-user experience.
-We do this by enabling you to set automatic updates at times that work well for those in your organization and set deadlines for quality and feature updates.
-Because Windows Update includes built-in intelligence, it's usually better to use fewer controls to manage the end-user experience.
+We do this by enabling you to set automatic updates at times that work well for people in your organization and set deadlines for quality and feature updates.
+Because Windows Update includes built-in intelligence, it's better to use fewer controls to manage the user experience.

 Recommended experience settings